ivanorsolic/oricodes/content/english/Artificial Intelligence/custom architecture.md

 - Creates a model using the appropriate architecture (based on the name)
 - Returns the created model

-It also defines the image shape and the region of interest crop that some models use, and set's the model type to the default type (defined in `myconfig.py`) if the type isn't explicitly passed through the type flag.
+It also defines the image shape and the region of interest crop that some models use, and sets the model type to the default type (defined in `myconfig.py`) if the type isn't explicitly passed through the type flag.

 Okay, so now we know how the `manage.py` script gets the Keras model it then trains.